 - Use quality white chocolate, that is the main ingredient so you want it to be the best in order to get the best taste and texture

-- White chocolate is very pretentious, make sure you don’t rush through melting it.
-Melt it in 20 seconds intervals in the microwave, followed by lots of stirring to make sure you do not overheat it.
+- Also, white chocolate is very pretentious, make sure you don’t rush through melting it.
+Therefore, melt it in 20 seconds intervals in the microwave, followed by lots of stirring to make sure you do not overheat it.
 If you overheat the white chocolate, it will clump and separate and it will become unusable, unfortunately.

-- Equally important, this recipe is not intended to be made with fresh blueberries or frozen blueberries, you specifically need freeze-dried blueberries.
+- Equally important, this recipe is not intended to be made with fresh blueberries or frozen blueberries.
+So you specifically need freeze-dried blueberries.

 Do you need to refrigerate fudge?